AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of physics.
 Spectrometric analysis of radiation coming from

-even the farthest reaches of the universe shows that the natural
+even the farthest reaches of the universe shows, that the natural

 laws of mechanics, gravity, electrodynamics, atomistic, nuclear

-physics, thermodynamics, physics, plasma, etc.
+physics, thermodynamics, plasma physics, etc.

-*) When building the now standard
+*) When building the current standard

-cosmological model (§5.4 " standard
+cosmological model (§5.4 "Standard

 cosmological model.
 Big Bang.
 Formation of the structure of the